While you are getting ready for your next cruise holiday we are here to do all we can to make sure you have an enjoyable trip.

-Each cruise line has revealed its new and improved health and safety protocols as they resume sailing.
-This highlights any requirements for booking, getting on-board your ship, shore excursions and enjoying life on-board.
+Each cruise line has specific health and safety protocols in relation to requirements for booking, getting on-board your ship, shore excursions and enjoying life on-board.
 It is essential you familiarise yourself with your cruise line’s health and safety protocols prior to booking and before getting on-board.

 For general travel advice and to ensure you keep up to date with the destination(s) you are visiting, check https://travelaware.campaign.gov.uk for all the UK Government’s latest travel advice in one place.

 You can also find specific guidance on the regions on the Gov.uk site here.
 You can sign up for travel alerts and destination-specific information including visa requirements, entry restrictions, screening or quarantine requirements for your destination.

 We advise you to monitor the requirements throughout the period leading up to your holiday and specifically at the following intervals:

 To keep up to date with the latest information, please visit: https://www.gov.uk/guidance/travel-to-england-from-another-country-during-coronavirus-Covid-19.

 Visit our own latest news page on our hub too, to see the latest key information relating to cruise travel.